 If not think about what you enjoy.
 What gets you leaping out of bed on a Sunday morning?
 Do people come to you for advice?
 Are you an expert at anything?
 What about the challenges you’ve overcome in life.
 Does this experience provide a business opportunity?

 Brainstorm.
-Ask your friends, family and download my FREE 32-Step Guide to get to grips with what you really care about.
+Ask your friends, family and get to grips with what you really care about.

 Trust me.
 Whatever you choose as your business idea, you’re going to be spending a lot of time doing it.
 Best to come up with something you actually want to do, day in, day out.